jungmaier/dirichlet-smoothed-word-embeddings/README.md

 # Dirichlet-Smoothed Word Embeddings (for Low-Resource Settings)

-Calculating word embeddings from a corpus using ppmi-weighted and dirichlet-smoothed co-occurrence matrices factorized by SVD.
+Calculating word embeddings from a corpus by SVD-factorized co-occurrence matrices with dirichlet-smoothed ppmi weighting.

 ## Abstract